 Bone may be solid, but they are always changing.
-As you get older, your bones may start to wear down faster than your body can repair them, a condition called osteoporosis.
+As you get older, your bones may start to wear down faster than your body can repair them.
+When this imbalance becomes severe enough a condition called osteoporosis might be diagnosed.

 Osteoporosis can’t be cured, but with medicine and lifestyle changes, you can slow or even stop its progress.
 Regular exercise, a diet rich in calcium and vitamin D, and prevention of falls can all make a difference.